 Our individual experience program is where it all started.
-Through delivering life-enhancing assistance to New Hampshire families we have learned a lot and in the Spring of 2017 three additional programs were launched: Group Experience, Essentials, and Hot Shot.
+Through delivering life-enhancing assistance to New Hampshire families we have learned a lot.
+In 2017 and 2018 additional programs were launched: Accessible and Inclusive Arts Grants, Group Experience, Essentials, and Hot Shot.

 Group Experience Program

 Group experiences are designed for all of our High Hopes Families, past, present and future.
 We strive to facilitate ongoing access to inclusive social experiences.
 These group experiences provide a relaxed and welcoming environment where everyone is free to be themselves and also allows families to connect with each other.
 Previous Group Experiences include:

 - The Polar Express Experience, North Conway, NH

 We are working on exciting new adventures with local performing arts venues to grow our group experiences to new levels.
 Stay tuned!

 The essentials program helps to pick up where some insurance companies might leave off.
 Our mission includes providing access to everyday essentials that allow children and the families supporting them to live better lives.
 Essentials program requests include but are not limited to:

 - Providing a first-floor bed for comfort and easy access after treatments

 - Providing access ramps and/or small home modifications for accessibility

 The Hot Shot program was designed to seek out and recognize individuals facing their obstacles with strength and courage.
 Working to overcome their hardships, these children have been true inspirations.